aayushbansal/PixelNet/models/analysis/lin_no_bn/semantic_seg/README.md

-# Linear model with normalization
+# Linear model without normalization

 We observed that model diverge and leads to degenerate output in this case.